aaronli7/IIoT_Datahub/data_acquisition/cyber_data/README.md

-1. Run the following command on the terminal after installing TShark - "tshark -D".
+1. Run the following command on the terminal after installing TShark - `tshark -D`.
 This will list all the interfaces on which we can capture.

 2. Run the following command on the terminal to start the script
 ```bash